pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

     `appendReleaseSuffix` must be set to `true`.

     If you do not need to perform a canary upgrade on `tidb-scheduler`, configure `scheduler.create: false`.
-If you need to perform a canary upgrade on `tidb-scheduler`, configureing `scheduler.create: true` creates a scheduler named `{{ .scheduler.schedulerName }}-{{.Release.Name}}`.
+If you need to perform a canary upgrade on `tidb-scheduler`, configuring `scheduler.create: true` creates a scheduler named `{{ .scheduler.schedulerName }}-{{.Release.Name}}`.
 To use this scheduler in the canary TiDB Operator, in the `TidbCluster` CR, configure `spec.schedulerName` to the name of this scheduler.

     Because canary upgrades for the advanced StatefulSet controller and the admission controller are not supported, you need to set `advancedStatefulset.create: false` and `admissionWebhook.create: false`.